Whole-Body Support for Down Syndrome

 by

 We interviewed Erica Peirson ND of the Peirson Center for Children about whole-body support for Down syndrome.
 You can watch the webinar replay below.
+Please note that you will be asked to enter your email address at the 30-minute mark to finish viewing the video.

 About Down Syndrome

 Down syndrome is a genetic disorder in which there is a full or partial third copy of chromosome 21, which is why it is also called trisomy 21.
 Children with this condition typically also have physical growth delays, certain characteristic facial features and mild or moderate intellectual disabilities.
+It used to be thought that children with this condition would have to be cared for for their entire lives and that nothing much could be done to improve their health.

 However, in recent years, medical research (see Sources & References below) has shown that many of their health issues, nutritional deficiencies, immune dysregulation and even neurological issues can have nothing to do with having an extra chromosome.
 This is exciting because many of these issues can be addressed with a functional-medicine approach.
+In addition, children with Down syndrome share many common conditions with children with neurodevelopmental disorders such as:

 The root-cause approach used in functional medicine combined with sensory therapies can go a long way to providing additional health support for Down syndrome.